 While it may be tempting to rely on canned beans to save time, going through the process of preparing dried beans for cooking can actually be better for you in the long run—for both your physical and financial health.

 Scrambled eggs may seem like the easiest breakfast dish to whip up in the kitchen, but in order to make them truly perfect, several details in the cooking process are important to keep in mind.

 Bored of eating Oreo cookies on their own?
 Stick a jumbo marshmallow and a Hershey square in-between the cookies and melt in the microwave to make Oreo s'mores.
 For a savory-sweet snack, crush them into small pieces and mix with a bag of freshly popped popcorn.

-Mouth burning with pain from eating too much hot sauce?
-Don't reach for the glass of cold water—it will only make things feel worse.
+Mouth burning with pain from eating too much hot sauce or some seriously "spicy" food?
+Well, ignore your first instinct and steer clear of that cup of cold water — it won't help.
 Instead, reach for a glass of milk, a lemon slice, a spoonful of sugar, or some starchy bread to dilute the painful heat on your tongue.

 What better way to serve dessert than to place it in a bowl that is also a dessert in itself?
 Using a balloon, melted chocolate chips, and a few other simple tools, you can easily craft together a fancy-looking dessert bowl made completely out of chocolate.

 After cutting fruits, veggies, and especially meats, it's good idea to regularly disinfect and deodorize your cutting board thoroughly.
 From using kitchen chemicals, to all-natural ingredients you probably have around, there are several ways to do it.

 Need to slice corn kernels off a cob without making a mess?
 Place the corn cob upright on the elevated portion of a Bundt pan and slice downward against the kernels with a knife so the kernels fall within the bowl to use for later.